eliotcochrane/eliotcochrane.github.io/_posts/2024-02-09-okunakayama-kogen.md

 ![Sign displaying the menu at the Okunakayama Kogen food court](/assets/img/okunakayama-8.jpeg) *Photo: A large sign displaying the numbers, names, and prices of the food available at the food court within Okunakayama Kogen.*

 Many times, the passes sold to those outside the prefecture are often families from the military base that the United States of America operates in Misawa, Aomori Prefecture.
 They come to Okunakayama on weekends as though it were just like home.
 English signage has increased within the ski area, and the staff can also do their jobs in English.
 On top of that, there is also a military discount, which acts as a great introduction for those looking to step their feet into snow sports for the first time.
-Tell the staff that you are affiliated with the military, and they will ask for identification.
-Once confirmed, you will get the discount.
+Tell the staff of any affiliation with the military, and they will ask for identification.
+Once confirmed, discounts will be applied.

 ### Upper and Lower